mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 <span class="admin-task__permissions">Permissions required: User must be marked as staff</span>

-When you log in to the Admin area and click Stats in the admin navigation, you’ll see some top-level statistics, including the number of reports published on the site, the number of updates, and the number of alerts set up.
+When you log in to the 'Admin' area and click 'Stats' in the admin navigation, you’ll see some top-level statistics, including the number of reports published on the site, the number of updates, and the number of alerts set up.
 This can be useful for a quick snapshot of activity.